Trinity Christian School (Cedar Hill, Texas)

 Trinity Christian School is a private Christian school founded in 1981.
 The campus is located at Trinity Church in Cedar Hill, Texas and is affiliated with Trinity Ministries.

 Trinity School educates students from pre-school and K5 – 12th grade students, and is considered a College Preparatory School.

 Locally the school is referred to as Trinity Christian School-Cedar Hill (or TCS) to distinguish it from Trinity Christian-Addison.

 History

 Founded in 1981, Trinity Christian School is one of the oldest and largest Christian schools in southern Dallas County.
 TCS was founded by the Trinity Church Board of Trustees.
 The school is a non-profit organization governed by a board of trustees from Trinity Church of the Assemblies of God.
 In 2021, the school became part of Trinity Leadership Public Schools, a network of public charter schools located in San Angelo, Abilene, Midland, Arlington and Cedar Hill.
+A Christian preschool, Trinity Christian Preschool, also operates at the site under the church's leadership, serving children ranging from six months of age up to kindergarten.

 Student life

 AP and Honors classes include English, Science, Math, and History.
 Clubs and groups for students include an elected Student Council, Yearbook, Worship Band, Jazz Band, Handbells, a student-run newspaper, chapel, prayer groups, National Honor Society, chess club, and machine club.